languagebug/languagebug.github.io/_beginner/structure/simple-question-could-you.md

 ---
-title: Simple Question (Have you ever)
+title: Simple Question (Could you)
 layout: revealjs-structure
 script:
 - Could you ___?